 Whether you take on all your bookkeeping alone, hire someone internally to do it, or reach out to an external accountant, you need to be aware of and understand the consequences of these potential hazards to keep your eCommerce business out of hot water.

 About The Author

 Emily is a writer for specialist small business accountants and tax advisers, Tax IQ, based in Edinburgh, Scotland.
-She regularly pens articles which demonstrate the company’s expertise in a wide range of financial matters, for the benefit of freelancers, contractors, SMEs, start-ups and limited companies alike.
+She regularly pens articles demonstrating the company’s expertise in various matters to benefit freelancers, contractors, SMEs, startups, and limited companies.